sameer-goel/aws-machine-learning/10_QnA.md

 ## Questions on auto hyperparameter tuning

-Q. Sagemaker is consuming more resources and costong high.
+Q. Sagemaker is consuming more resources and costing high.
 - Use less concurrency
 - use LOGarithmic scales on parameter ranges
 - running 1 training job at a time achieves the best results with the least amount of compute time.

-Q. Loss function converges to different but stable values ,during multiple runs with identicle parameter
+Q. Loss function converges to different but stable values ,during multiple runs with identical parameter
 - Reduce batch size, Decrease Learning rate/ Early stopping

 Q. Common scaling techniques